-A beard means many things to a man.
+Each man has a personal relationship with their beard style.
 It’s part of your signature look, and the way you trim your beard can say a lot about you and your hygiene.
 So what happens when you need to trim your facial hair for a professional beard style?

 The following beard styles are in their most sophisticated form with clean edges, faded sideburns, and perfectly trimmed necklines.

 Sophisticated Beard Styles

 Maintaining your beard growth and choosing the right facial hair style can help you in business and other parts of life.
 If you work in an environment with facial hair restrictions, it’s even more important to keep your beard in check.

 Many guys believe only modern barbers can deliver a super sleek beard cut.
 But with the right beard trimmer and beard oil, you can look like a million bucks and skip the waiting room.

 What does your beard say about you?
 Shorter beards have a lot of advantages, especially if you have thick facial hair.
 These are office-friendly, professional-function-ready beards that have precise lines around the cheeks and jaw.

 Get the Short Beard Look

 Short beards work well on any facial shape, but if you have a square face, try reducing the length of your facial hair on the sides to elongate your chin.